DeepDoge/typem/README.md

-# Typem(odel)
+# Typem

 An easy to use and extend runtime type checker for TypeScript, with support for type metadata.

 Checkout the source code yourself, it's just one file.

 # Installation